 What if research were to show that people can effect enormous positive changes in their lives and in the lives of others using a tool they have with them at all times – their smiles?
 Mahatma Gandhi said, “Be the change you want to see in the world.”

 This type of mimicry has strong evolutionary roots.
 Consider this study on expressing disgust.
-Using functional magnetic-resonance imaging (fMRI), Philips et al. found that hearing the sound of vomit or smelling it activated some of the same areas of the brain as actually experiencing disgust .
+Using functional magnetic-resonance imaging (fMRI), Philips and colleagues found that hearing the sound of vomit or smelling it activated some of the same areas of the brain as actually experiencing disgust.
 Our ancestor’s ability to empathize with and mimic their neighbor’s reaction to the funky looking mushrooms prevented them from wanting to and physically feeling able to eat the funky mushrooms.

-This process is also known as emotional contagion.
+This process is also known as emotional contagion according to Basch and others.
 That is, emotions are contagious.
 Feeling good is infectious, and so is feeling crummy.
 With this in mind, what change do you want trigger in the world?

 Therefore, when you smile at someone else, they smile and you are causing physiological changes within their bodies.
-Frequent smiling has many therapeutic and health benefits , particularly when the smile is a Duchenne smile .
+Frequent smiling has many therapeutic and health benefits according to Abel and colleagues, particularly when the smile is a Duchenne smile according to Surakka and Hietanen.

 According to Dr. Mark Stibich, smiling: